caligrafy/caligrafy-quill/README.md

 + Pull the code from github (You can either clone the repo or download the zip file)
 + It is recommended to place the repo at the Server Document Root level
 + Go to the downloaded repo and create a .env file by copying the example `cp .env.example .env`
 + Create an `APP_KEY` and an `API_KEY` in the .env file.
-You can use Caligrafer to generate API keys for you by running `php caligrafer.php generatekeys`
+You can use Caligrafer to generate API keys for you by running `php caligrafer.php generatekeys` and adding the generated keys to the .env file
 + Add the following to the .env file if not present: `APP_ROOT=<caligrafy root folder. default: caligrafy-quill>`.
 If caligrafy is not installed at the Server Document Root level, refer to the `Different Root Folder` section below.
 + Change the other values in .env file to match your local or production server settings
 + run `composer install` to get all the dependencies needed